Lever & Ecker, PLLC January 13, 2016 Construction Accidents

 Reported accidents include:

-Not only is electricity used to power most of the tools on a construction site, most jobs require the installation of electrical wiring and boxes.
+Not only is electricity used to power most of the tools on a construction site, but most jobs also require the installation of electrical wiring and boxes.
 Unfortunately, the body is an excellent conductor of electricity.
 If the power isn’t cut to a live wire and someone touches that power source, they can easily become electrocuted.
-Electrocution can cause cardiac arrest, burns, and damage internal organs.
+Electrocution can cause cardiac arrest, burns, and damage to internal organs.

 Companies that own, sell, and rent cranes out to construction companies are required to present these heavy machines for frequent inspection and repair – and for good reason.
 If a crane malfunctions or breaks, the damage it can cause be extensive and cost anyone in the immediate vicinity their lives.
 One company faced the consequences of failing to properly maintain their equipment when a jury awarded the families of two victims $96 million after a crane accident.

 Scaffolding is used by almost 40% of all construction workers.
-It doesn’t matter if it is suspended or supported scaffolding, OSHA has set a list of safety standards which dictates how scaffolding should be use, the maximum allowable weight on each structure, the maximum allowable spacing between boards, and the minimum height of guardrails.
+It doesn’t matter if it is suspended or supported scaffolding, OSHA has set a list of safety standards that dictates how scaffolding should be use, the maximum allowable weight on each structure, the maximum allowable spacing between boards, and the minimum height of guardrails.

 Employees on construction sites are surrounded by tools, unsteady flooring, extension cords, and other hazards.
 It’s easy to trip and fall over any of these inanimate objects during work.
 Even if the fall is only a few feet, serious injuries can be sustained by the victim.

 There is a simple explanation as to why the number of construction accidents has drastically increased over the last twelve months: those responsible for maintaining a safe work environment are cutting corners and are attempting to save themselves time and money, regardless of the danger they are placing others in.